TheShankapotomus/RingPong/README.md

 ## Preface <a name="preface"></a>

-This project was designed with Clang on OS X, version 8, and the application was tested standalone in a terminal enviroment.
+This project was designed with Clang on OS X and the application was tested standalone in a terminal environment.
 The dev requirements for this project can be found in the CHALLENGE.MD file under the root of this project.

 #### Tool Stack